retail-ai-inc/bean/docs/README.md

 ---
 **helpers.JitterBackoff(min, max time.Duration, attempt int) time.Duration**
-- This function returns capped exponential backoff with jitter.
+> `JitterBackoff` function returns capped exponential backoff with jitter.
 It is useful for http client when you want to retry request.
 A good explanation about jitter & backoff can be found [here](http://www.awsarchitectureblog.com/2015/03/backoff.html).

 example:
 ```